 Passports & visas

-If your passport is due to expire, please check the requirements of the country you are visiting – some nations will not allow you entry unless your passport is valid for a further 6 months.
+If your passport is due to expire, please check the requirements of the country you are visiting – some nations (for example Turkey) will not allow you entry unless your passport is valid for a further 6 months.
 Entry requirements may change and you must check the up-to-date position in good time before departure.

 A British passport presently takes approximately 4 weeks to obtain (see the UK government website, www.gov.uk/browse/abroad/passports).
 If you or any member of your party do not yet have a passport, our recommendation is that you should apply for one at least 6 weeks before your holiday as the UK Identity and Passport Service has to confirm your identity before issuing your first passport and will ask anyone aged 16 or over to attend an interview in order to do this.
 Babies and children must have their own passport, and cannot be included on a parent’s passport.
 Children’s passports are valid for 5 years.

 If you or any member of your party is not a British citizen or holds a non British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
+Note that many European countries now require that passports issued by non-EEA (European Economic Area) countries must be valid for 3 months beyond the period of intended stay.

 Information on health is given on the NHS website (www.nhs.uk/LiveWell/TravelHealth), the website of the National Travel Health Network and Centre (www.nathnac.org) and in the booklet T7 (Health Advice for Travellers) available from your local Department of Health office and most Post Offices.

 You should obtain a European Health Insurance Card (EHIC) prior to travelling to a European country as this may entitle you to free or reduced-cost medical treatment while abroad (this card replaced the now defunct E111).
 You can apply for your EHIC online by visiting www.ehic.org.uk, by telephone on 0300 330 1350, or by post with a form available from most Post Offices.
 Telephone and postal applications can take up to 21 days.
 Please note that an EHIC should not be relied upon as a substitute for comprehensive travel insurance.
 The EHIC scheme is valid in all countries of the EU, plus Norway, Iceland and Switzerland.
 A reciprocal agreement between Britain and Croatia, which is not covered by the EHIC scheme, allows emergency treatment to be obtained on production of a valid British passport.
+However, no such reciprocal agreement exists between Britain and the Faroe Islands, making comprehensive travel insurance all the more essential.

 Holidays outside Europe

-There are no reciprocal health agreements between the UK and countries outside Europe, including Turkey, the US, Canada, India and Morocco.
+There are no reciprocal health agreements between the UK and countries outside Europe, including Turkey, India and Morocco.
 It is therefore all the more important that you have comprehensive personal travel insurance to cover you in the case of illness or an accident.
 Please see our travelling outside Europe page for further information.

 Conduct while abroad